Transdev Australasia

-Transdev Australasia is an operator of bus, ferry, light rail and rail services in Australia and New Zealand.
+Transdev Australasia is an operator of bus, ferry, light rail and heavy rail services in Australia and New Zealand.
 It is a subsidiary of French-based, international Transdev.
 It was formed in 2013 by grouping the operations of Veolia Transport Australia (previously Connex) and former Transdev together, as a result of the global rebranding from Veolia Transdev to Transdev.

 Veolia Transport's predecessor CGEA first entered the Australian market in 1998 when it formed a joint venture to purchase the Sydney Monorail and operate the Sydney Light Rail.
 The old Transdev entered the Australian market in 2001 with the purchase of Shorelink in Sydney's North Shore.
 Connex entered the New Zealand market in 2004 when it won the tender to operate rail services in Auckland.

 As of September 2019, Transdev Australasia employed more than 5,800 people and operated 2,100 vehicles and vessels, delivering more than 150 million customer journeys each year across Australia and New Zealand.